Feb 22, 2018

 One of the key secrets that makes it possible for Stern Design Works to continue to maintain their diverse and quickly expanding collection: a fleet of Ultimaker desktop 3D printers to produce jigs, molds, and metal casting-ready production positives, as well an increasing number of end-use printed wearable art pieces.

 Cameron and Rebecca have been experimenting with desktop 3D printers within their jewelry practice for a while, and had committed themselves to Ultimaker printers as the production solution for Stern Design Works several years ago.
-Each generation of Ultimaker printers they have tested has proven to be reliable, high-performance, high-resolution FDM printers, perfectly suited to their work and pipeline at each stage.
+Each generation of Ultimaker printers they have tested has proven to be reliable, high-performance, high-resolution FFF printers, perfectly suited to their work and pipeline at each stage.

 Ultimakers have worked for us because they do exactly what they say they do, right out of the box.